squattingmonk/nasher/README.md

   is rarely necessary to have much more than a single entry in the `[*.rules]` section (`"*" = "src"`).
-When a module is packed with nasher, the source location of each file is noted and unpacked back to that location, so a detailed `[*.rules]` section is not necessary.
+When a module is packed with nasher, the source location of each file is noted and unpacked back to that location, so a detailed `[*.rules]` section is usually not necessary.
 * Make the [`[package.sources]`](#sources) section as inclusive as possible and use the `[target.sources]` `exclude` field to narrow down the included files needed by the target.
-* If you use nasher to build your haks, consider having a separate repo or a subfolder containing all of your hak file content as a separate nasher package.
-This allows you to build more detailed hak-only targets and build all of your haks at once with a `nasher install all` command.
+* Use target groups to build multiple targets at once.
+For example, make all of your hak targets members of the `haks` group, then run `nasher pack haks` to build only the hak files.

 ## Commands